Georgia wasn’t going to lose the Sugar Bowl to a Big 12 opponent for a second straight season.

 The No. 5 Bulldogs jumped out to a 19-0 lead at halftime thanks to a dominant performance by freshman WR George Pickens on the way to a 26-14 win over No. 7 Baylor on Wednesday night.

 Georgia entered the game without the services of over a dozen players due to injury or NFL draft preparations.
-That included WR Lawrence Cager, who suffered an ankle injury at the end of the season and WR Dominick Blaylock who suffered a torn ACL against LSU in the SEC title game.
+That included WR Lawrence Cager, who suffered an ankle injury at the end of the season, and WR Dominick Blaylock, who suffered a torn ACL against LSU in the SEC title game.

 Pickens entered the Sugar Bowl as Georgia’s leading receiver and was unstoppable in the first half.
 He had 11 catches for 165 yards and a touchdown in the first 30 minutes as Georgia’s defense pitched a shutout.

-While star RB D’Andre Swift wasn’t one of the myriad Bulldog players who didn’t play because of injury, Swift didn’t play much as he continued his recovery from a shoulder injury.
+While star RB D’Andre Swift wasn’t one of the myriad Bulldog players who missed the game because of injury, Swift didn’t play much as he continued his recovery from a shoulder injury.
 He had just one carry for two yards, though he played a key role on Georgia’s fourth possession on a flea flicker.
 With Baylor’s defense worried about Swift’s rushing threat after he entered the game for the first time, Swift pitched back to QB Jake Fromm who completed a 46-yard pass to Pickens to set up a field goal.

 Zamir White became the primary RB in Swift’s place.
 He rushed 18 times for 92 yards behind an offensive line that was missing two starters because of NFL draft reasons and was being coached by new offensive line coach and former Ole Miss coach Matt Luke.